 5 Misconceptions About College Aid

-A version of this article originally appeared in October 2016.
+A version of this article originally ran in October 2016.

 If you are the parent or grandparent of a college student, you should know more about the Free Application for Federal Student Aid (known as FAFSA).